riraccuia/pig/pkg/ice/README.md

 #### Client

 The client is responsible for:
-- Performing STUN queries to discover its public endpoint
+- Performing STUN queries (UDP, TCP, or TLS) to discover its public endpoint
 - Creating ICE candidate information including host and server reflexive candidates
 - Publishing its ICE offer to MQTT
-- Establishing the initial connection
+- Establishing the initial connection (UDP or TCP)

 #### Server

 The server is responsible for:
 - Listening for client ICE offer messages on MQTT topics
 - Processing ICE candidates to determine the best endpoint to connect to
-- Optionally sending ICE answers with its own candidates
+- Sending ICE answers with its own candidates
-- Performing UDP hole punching to establish direct connections
+- Performing UDP or TCP hole punching to establish direct connections
 - Managing MQTT connections and subscriptions

 ## Configuration